Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Discussion

 For our efficiency improvement to hold in practice, all that is necessary is for the trial to be large enough for the asymptotic variance to be a reasonable estimate and for mild technical regularity assumptions (which underpin most asymptotic theory) to hold.\footnote{ These are technical conditions that might allow for the exchange of integration and differentiation or guarantee the existence of a mean value.
 They have no practical importance or violation in almost all real-world scenarios. } These assumptions are not unique to prognostic covariate adjustment and are required for almost any meaningful frequentist analysis of the data.

-It should also be possible to exploit prognostic score adjustment as a component in other kinds of estimators (GEE, GLM, survival models etc.).
+It should also be possible to exploit prognostic covariate adjustment as a component in other kinds of estimators (repeated measures, binary outcomes, survival models etc.).
 We have limited our theoretical discussion here to the linear model since it is so common, but a prognostic score may be used as a covariate in any analysis that allows for covariate adjustment.
-It remains to be seen what optimality properties are satisfied by doing prognostic adjustment in each kind of analysis and under what conditions.
+It remains to be seen what optimality properties are satisfied by doing prognostic covariate adjustment in each kind of analysis and under what conditions.

-Prognostic score adjustment also presents a method for optimally reducing the dimensionality of the adjustment covariate set even when performing standard linear analyses.
-In our empirical demonstration we included 37 covariates (and their interactions with treatment) in the linear regression model in order to present a fair comparison with prognostic score adjustment, but including this many adjustment covariates is rarely if ever done in practice.
+prognostic covariate adjustment also presents a method for optimally reducing the dimensionality of the adjustment covariate set even when performing standard linear analyses.
+In our empirical demonstration we included 37 covariates (and their interactions with treatment) in the linear regression model in order to present a fair comparison with prognostic covariate adjustment, but including this many adjustment covariates is rarely if ever done in practice.
 The prognostic score offers an opportunity to exploit the information present in all of those covariates without necessarily having to include each of them in the analysis.
+However, including the raw covariates by themselves helps ensure some reduction in variance even if the prognostic score has a very poor correlation with the outcome.
+Similarly, including treatment-covariate interaction terms can only be beneficial (in large samples) but there may be a practical limit to the number of terms an analyst is willing to include in the analysis.

-Regardless of theoretical considerations, our work shows that prognostic score adjustment offers practical advantages even when the assumptions that guarantee some forms of optimality are violated.
+Regardless of theoretical considerations, our work shows that prognostic covariate adjustment offers practical advantages even when the assumptions that guarantee some forms of optimality are violated.
 This is borne out by the analyses of the secondary ADL and and CDR outcomes using the ADAS-Cog 11 prognostic score in our empirical demonstration.
 Since there is no (asymptotic) harm in including a prognostic score, it may behoove trialists working with large-enough samples to amass and exploit a variety of prognostic scores for each analysis.